Gavriil1/arcadegame/README.md

 ###  Logo and Navigation Bar

 - Displayed on each of the five pages.

-- The navigation bar is completely adaptable and transforms into a hamburger menu on smaller displays.

 - The hyperlink for the current page the user is viewing is emphasized.